How to Blur License Plates in Dashcam Footage

 - Upload your dashcam clip.

-What manual zones are best for
+What this tool is best for

 - License plates.